7hekaka/newcytosim/doc/main/faq.md

 	…
 	}

-If you make the parameter ‘addictive’ an integer so it can take multiple values.
+If you make the parameter `addictive` an integer so it can take multiple values.
-In file ’nucleator_prop.h’:
+In file `nucleator_prop.h`:

     int          addictive;